singhseema123/bamazon/README.md

-# bamazon nodeJS and mySQL app with inquirer to help interact with customer.
+# bamazon nodeJS and mySQL app with inquirer to help interact with customer, manager and supervisor

 ## Overview